GarPit/synergy_maintenance_mode/README.md

 Usage
 =======
-You should provide 500.htm or 500.html page in your public/ folder.
-You can write there something like "Sorry, our site is in Maintenance mode now, please come back later".
+You should provide 500.htm (by default) page in your public/ folder.
+But you can set your "Maintenance Mode" page with Spree::Config[:maintenance_mode_page].
+By default, it's equal to '500.htm'.
+You can write there something like
+"Sorry, our site is in Maintenance mode now, please come back later".